joshrieken/plasm/README.md

 end
 ```

 The keyword syntax is a bit easier on the eyes, but is not fully compatible with Plasm.
-A case can be made for sticking with the query expressions syntax for all functions that are meant to be composable, and especially if you plan to use Plasm or something like it.
+A case can be made for sticking with the query expression syntax for all functions that are meant to be composable, and especially if you plan to use Plasm or something like it.

 ## Inspiration